-Comparison of ‘Contingency-Aware’ vs. ‘Unaware’ Participants.
-We hypothesize that EC effects will be larger for contingency-aware than for contingency-unaware participants, although as mentioned in Footnote 3, the results of this analysis must be interpreted with caution.Authorship
+In addition, the effect size produced by a single procedure is minimally relevant to broader theoretical questions about the multiple mechanisms that produce EC.
+Within our proposed implicit misattribution mechanism, the magnitude of EC is dependent upon source confusability (the extent to which the evaluation evoked by the US is likely to be misattributed to the CS; Jones et al., 2010).
+Hence, future work should focus on fostering source confusability beyond the procedural parameters employed here.”

+Author contributions

-TM contributed to project administration, the creation of the procedure protocol, the design of the materials, writing the original draft, and review and editing the final manuscript.
-SH contributed to project administration, writing the original draft, and review and editing the final manuscript.
-IH contributed to project administration, the design of the materials and analysis script, and review the manuscript.
-MAV contributed to writing the original draft, and review and editing the final manuscript.
-MAO contributed to the creation of the procedure protocol, and review of the manuscript.
-FA, KB, RB, TB, OC, SBD, MJF, KAF, AG, BG, TH, FH, MH, BK, AM, JR, JS, CTS, CS, PT and CU contributed to the review of the manuscript.
-JDH contributed to project administration, the creation of the procedure protocol, and review of the manuscript.
-Authorship order will be updated according to contribution during the project.
+TM led the project administration, conducted the meta-analysis of published work, created the procedure protocol, was responsible for design of the materials, wrote the manuscript, contributed to data collection, and reviewed the code for the data processing and analyses.
+SH wrote, reviewed, and edited the manuscript and contributed to project administration.
+IH wrote the code for the materials, data processing, and analyses, and contributed to project administration, and writing, reviewing, and editing the manuscript.
+MAV contributed to the meta-analysis of published work, and to writing the original draft, the analyses, and reviewing and editing the final manuscript.
+MAO contributed to the creation of the procedure protocol, data collection and review of the manuscript.
+FA, KB, RB, TB, OC, SBD, MJF, KAF, AG, BG, TH, FH, MH, BK, AM, JR, JSW, CTS, CS, PT, TGF, KH and CU organized and/or conducted data collection at their sites, and contributed to the review of the manuscript.
+JDH contributed to the creation of the procedure protocol and review of the manuscript.

+Funding

+This research was conducted with the support of the following grants: FWO grant BOF16/MET_V/002 to Jan De Houwer, Ghent University BOF grant 01P05517 to Ian Hussey, Comunidad de Madrid, Programa de Atracción de Talento Investigador grants PSI2017-85159-P (AEI / FEDER, UE) and 2016-T1/SOC-1395 to Miguel Vadillo, Polish National Science Centre grant UMO-2015/18/E/HS6/00765 to Robert Balas, FRS-FNRS grant T.0061.18 to Olivier Corneille, DFG Emmy Noether grant HU 1978/4-1 and Heisenberg grant HU 1978/7-1 to Mandy Hütter, DFG-Emmy-Noether-Grant GA 1520/2-1 to Anne Gast, and DFG grant STA 1269/3-2 to Christoph Stahl.

 References

 Bar-Anan, Y., De Houwer, J., & Nosek, B. A. (2010).
 Evaluative conditioning and conscious knowledge of contingencies: A correlational investigation with large samples.
 The Quarterly Journal of Experimental Psychology, 63(12), 2313-2335.